de-passage/coc-als/README.md

 coc-als tries to support all the features of the Ada Language Server but doesn't add any itself.
 ALS is under active developpement and doesn't yet have the level of polish of some other language servers.
 Working features include:
 + Semantic completion
-+ Go to definition/implementation/type définition
++ Go to definition/implementation/type definition
 + Find references
 + Search through symbols
 + Call/called by trees